 For most environmental policy, EU governance can be simplified to three key components, each of which is explained in more detail below:

-(There are also other important bodies in the EU, including the European Court of Justice, which adjudicates on disputes relating to EU powers and decision making.)
+There are other important bodies in the EU, notably the European Court of Justice, which adjudicates on disputes relating to EU powers and decision making.

 The European Commission

 The European Commission is the core institution that runs the day to day business of the EU.
 It is the only European institution that can draft legislation (often after a request from Council), though it is the Parliament and Council that can vote on it.

 The Commission is able to fine Member States who do not implement EU laws, but they are not usually able to enforce the laws directly.
 One notable exception is Competition Law, where the Commission is able to take enforcement action against companies.